johankson/Riga2018/docs/Instructions.md

 		}
 	}
     ```

+    > A resolver takes care of giving you an instance of a type that you request.
+This specific one wraps Autofac and exposes it as a generic resolver.
+Good and handy if you decide to replace Autofac later on in the project.

 1. Open App.xaml.cs in the LeetPhotos project and paste the code below into the constructor after InitializeComponent().
 If there are other code you can remove it.

     ```csharp
     var navigationHelper = new FormsNavigationHelper(this);
     navigationHelper.RegisterViewsInAssembly(Assembly.GetExecutingAssembly());